Australian National Railways Commission: History

 In 1980, a delegation of senior staff and led by the General Manager visited North America to examine current railway practices.
 In Canada, the delegation had talks with Canadian National Railway (which like Australian National was government-owned) and Canadian Pacific Railway.
 In the United States, contact was made with Chessie System and Southern Pacific Railroad.
 The areas looked at included marketing and pricing, finance and planning, engineering and staff training.

 On 12 March 1980, a new green and yellow corporate identity was launched with GM1 the first locomotive painted.

-In October 1980, a new standard gauge line from Tarcoola to Alice Springs opened replacing the narrow gauge Central Australian Railway which closed in December 1980.
+In October 1980, a new standard gauge line from Tarcoola to Alice Springs opened replacing the narrow gauge Central Australia Railway which closed in December 1980.
 In December 1982, the Adelaide to Crystal Brook line was converted to standard gauge.

 Ownership of the Queanbeyan to Canberra railway line was transferred to the State Rail Authority in May 1985.

 Locomotives

 Australian National Railways inherited the following diesel locomotive classes: